 1. Rinse the melon with water and vinegar.

 Even though you aren’t going to eat the rind, you are going to cut through it, thereby possibly exposing the inner flesh to bacteria and other germs.
-I like to use white vinegar, a cheap cleaning agent, to kill surface bacteria.
+I like to use white vinegar, a cheap, food-safe cleaning agent, to kill surface bacteria.

 2. Cut off the two ends and stand the melon on one end.